Samsung/Tizen.NET/_posts/2019-12-30-moving-notice.md

 ---

 ## Tizen .NET Portal is moving to Samsung Developers
-[Tizen .NET Portal](https://samsung.github.io/Tizen.NET/) has been providing lots of information about developing Tizen .NET applications.
+[Tizen .NET Portal](https://samsung.github.io/Tizen.NET/) has provided lots of information about developing Tizen .NET applications.
-[Posts](https://samsung.github.io/Tizen.NET/posts/) have been keep updated and github board has been always opened for our developers.<br/>
+[Posts](https://samsung.github.io/Tizen.NET/posts/) are kept updated, and the GitHub board is always open for our developers.<br/>
-Now, we are happy to announce that the portal will be integrated to the [Samsung Developers](https://developer.samsung.com/) website in January, 2020.
+Now, we are happy to announce that the portal will be integrated to the [Samsung Developers](https://developer.samsung.com/) website as of January 2020.

 ## Samsung Developers website will be renewed
-Samsung Developers site will be renewed and Tizen .NET portal would be integrated in it.
-We are expecting to provide more information in our new home with all other Samsung developers materials.<br/>
-Now developers don't need to wander around.<br/>
+When the Samsung Developers site is renewed, Tizen .NET portal will be part of it.
+We will provide more information about our new home with  other Samsung developer materials.
+With all developer content in one place, developers don't need to wander around.
 Just visit Samsung Developers and find everything about developing for Samsung in one place.

 ## Visit Samsung Developers and Explore Tizen .NET
-The new website will soon be released and we will keep you posted when it is open.  :smile:
+We'll keep you posted when the new site is open.